 Company Liquidation (also called de-registration) is the process when the company or business completely closes down all of its operations and all the assets and properties of the company distributed to its creditors and shareholders.

-The following details are the requirements that are needed to accomplish before a business or company in the UAE will successfully liquidate or terminated.
+The following details are the requirements that are needed to accomplish before a business or company in the UAE will successfully be liquidated or terminated.

 Free Zone Company Liquidation Requirements: